Ankoro Mochi vs. Bota Mochi vs. Ohagi Rice Cakes

-Meanwhile, the rice dough of Bota Mochi or Ohagi is often made from a mixture of glutinous rice “Mochi-Gome” and non-glutinous rice “Uruchi-Mai”.
+Meanwhile, the rice dough of Bota Mochi or Ohagi typically uses a mixture of Mochi Gome rice and Uruchi-Mai (うるち米) non-glutinous rice.

-Besides, compared to Ankoro Mochi, the rice cake Bota Mochi (Ohagi) has a coarse and a bit grainy texture because in the making the rice grains aren’t completely pressed flat but are lightly pounded.
+Besides, compared to Ankoro Mochi, Botamochi or Ohagi takes on a coarse, grainy texture because the making doesn’t demand to press the steamed rice grains flat but lightly pounds.